martin-tornqvist/ia/README.md

     $ cd ./target
     $ ./ia

-If you want, you can copy the "target" folder somewhere and rename it.
+If you want, you can copy the "target" directory somewhere and rename it.

 ## Windows